 Philadelphia is the cultural and artistic center of the United States and holds colonial legacy and architecture.
 Once the second-largest city in the British Empire, today, Philadelphia goes by many designations like “America’s Birthplace,” “Philly,” “The City of Brotherly Love”.
 Overshadowed by its big neighbors, Philadelphia is habitually bumped down on the must-visit list.
 But a renaissance is ongoing in Philadelphia via its own distinctive traditions, inspiring heritage, chef-driven restaurant, music and art scenes and vivacious waterfronts now rim the city.

 A journey to this delightful city pulls in visitors with the assurance of decorative architecture, splendid public squares like Rittenhouse and Logan, and the array of contemporary music, food and culture.
 More unusual fascinations embrace the Pizza Brain Museum and the Magic Gardens, an eccentric art center presenting the montages of a local artist whose effort decorates much of the Bella Vista neighborhood.

-Get acquainted with the geography of Philadelphia
+Get acquainted with Philadelphia

 Philadelphia, situated in Southeastern Pennsylvania, in the Mid-Atlantic area, is the fifth most crowded city in the United States.
 For maximum tourists, the arrival plug will be Center City, the “downtown” unit of Philadelphia.
 It is circumscribed by Vine St. to the north, the Delaware River to the east, South St. to the south, and the Schuylkill River to the west.
 Other popular districts to visit are Old City, West Philly, and South Philly.